Jeffryin/Motion-Estimator/README.md

 - recompile incrementally after each new clock period declaration in order to read slack and timing reports.
 - Figure out limits of the design in terms of clock speeds for the proposed design.

-During the physical design Learned how to do the following
+During the physical design process, learned how to do the following
 - Create a floorplan to map the logical description of the design to the physical description.

 ### Side Note: